BrockDSL/Machine_Learning_with_Python/README.md

 # Introduction to Machine Learning with Python

-We'll do all of the work for today's tutorial using Juypter Notebooks and Google Collab.
+We'll do all of the work for today's tutorial using Juypter Notebooks and Google Colab.
 You'll need a Google Account to launch the interactive interface.